 2 How Thin Content Hurts Your SEO

-Unfortunately, your rankings will hurt when you provide a sub-standard user experience.
+Unfortunately, when you provide a sub-standard user experience, your rankings will hurt.
 The presence of thin content diverts visitors’ attention to another resource to meet their search needs.
 This will ultimately result in loss of present traffic.

 2.1 Lowers Domain Authority

 Domain authority (DA) is a numerical score used to rank websites in search engines.
 It is based on the number of relevant and quality links pointing to a website.
 Thin content can hinder your search ranking by lowering your domain authority.
-Why should someone refer you or link to your site if you cannot provide valuable content?
+If you cannot provide valuable content, why should someone refer you or link to your site?

 2.2 High Bounce Rate